- This course has passed.

 The first day of the course emphasises lots of this training with the opportunity to practice the skills in context as part of short yet interesting mountaineering journeys.
 Whilst we focus on the positive training of sound cramponing on ice and steep snow with an axe, we also look at using the axe for self-arrest as an emergency response to a slip.

-The second day, with a lower 1:2 guiding ratio, is then a great opportunity to build these good movement skills into a bigger and more physical mountain day.
-We aim to both climb some of the big peaks of the area like Cairngorm or Ben Macdui (at 1309m the UKs 2nd highest mountain) as well as tackling some steeper terrain and a classic Scottish snow gully if conditions allow.
+The second day, with a lower 1:2 guiding ratio, is then a great opportunity to build these good movement skills into a bigger and more technical mountain day.
+We aim to tackle some steeper mixed terrain (similar to the Gouter Ridge on Mont Blanc) and / or a classic Scottish snow gully / steeper slopes if conditions allow.

 Course Fitness & Mountain Experience Pre-Requirements

 An existing level of very good fitness is required for 2 winter days in the mountains up to 6-8 hours each day.
 This will mean you have some existing mountain walking experience or a very good level of current fitness from other aerobic / endurance sports like running / cycling etc.

 No previous mountaineering experience is required but you should however be keen to embrace the tough elements of winter days in the mountains and be ready for some moderately exposed mountaineering and thus have a reasonable ‘head for heights’.